Skip to main content

 Demolition of the existing buildings is now complete, and we are now commencing construction.

-We will keep neighbours informed in advance of construction key events, including traffic mitigation plans, and will perform work within the hours detailed in our planning approval conditions.
+Together with our general contractor, BESIX Watpac, we will keep neighbours informed in advance of construction key events, including traffic mitigation plans, and will perform work within the hours detailed in our planning approval conditions.
 Should there be any significant disruptions, we will notify the local community to reduce potential impacts.

 Staying connected

-If you have operational questions, you can reach Durham Shaw from BESIX Watpac via email at dshaw@watpac.com.au or by calling, (03) 9649 2200
+For construction related questions or concerns, please contact Durham Shaw from BESIX Watpac via email at dshaw@watpac.com.au or by calling, (03) 9649 2200

-For PR related questions, contact the Microsoft Media Hotline: +61 2 8281 3830
+For media questions, contact the Microsoft Media Hotline: +61 2 8281 3830.

 Tags: